-Lewis Thomason has represented governmental subdivisions, municipalities and educational institutions in several matters regarding education, including educator-student issues, personnel and employment matters and real estate.
+Lewis Thomason has represented governmental subdivisions, municipalities and educational institutions in numerous matters regarding education, including educator-student issues, personnel and employment matters and real estate.
 We also have defended individual educators in litigation matters arising in the educational setting.
 In addition to providing legal counsel to both public and private schools and school systems, the firm has also provided representation on educational funding issues.

 We represent more than 70 boards of public education, two private universities and an association representing the premier private schools in Tennessee.

 We routinely handle matters such as:

 - Employee and Student Rights

 - Special Education issues as governed by the Individuals with Disabilities Education Act (IDEA)

 - Disability accommodations as governed by the ADA and Section 504 of the Rehabilitation Act